-5th Annual Blumberg Lecture
+5th Annual Eric M. Blumberg Memorial Lecture

 The Role of the Federal Agency Attorney Delivered at FDLI’s Enforcement, Litigation, and Compliance Conference

-by Ann Wion
+By Ann Wion

 I’m honored to have been asked to speak to you in this lecture series dedicated to Rick Blumberg, a highly respected colleague I worked with for many years in FDA’s Office of the Chief Counsel (OCC).
 I’d like to focus today on a topic I discussed many times with new attorneys joining OCC—the role of the federal agency attorney.